 The Fenians in “Canada”: Raids

-In Ottawa, Patrick James Whelan was hanged, perhaps too hastily, for the murder of Thomas D’Arcy Etienne Hughes McGee, PC, (April 13, 1825 – April 7, 1868 ).
-D’Arcy McGee was an Irish nationalist but he was also one of the Fathers of Confederation, which had just been achieved.
+In Ottawa, Patrick James Whelan was hanged, perhaps too hastily, for the murder of Thomas D’Arcy Etienne Hughes McGee, PC, (13 April 1825 – 7 April 1868 ).
+D’Arcy McGee was an Irish nationalist, but he was also one of the Fathers of Confederation, which had just been achieved.

 In other words, the Fenians raids played a significant role in bringing about Confederation, as did the Oregon Treaty of 1849.
-So, ironically, aggressiveness on the part of the United States was to be feared by Britain’s colony to the north of the United States, but in a man the British provinces had not suspected.
+So, aggressiveness on the part of the United States was to be feared by Britain’s colony to the north of the United States.

 However, we do see signs of the times in the actions of the Fenians.
 After the Congress of Vienna (September, 1814 to June, 1815), nationalism grew considerably in Europe leading to the various revolution of 1848 and, ultimately, to World War I. Michael Doheny took part in the Young Irelander Rebellion of 1848.[iv]